SergeyKanzhelev/apmtips/source/_posts/2017-11-21-send-correlation-identifiers.markdown

 # Application identifier

-As I [mentioned before](http://apmtips.com/blog/2017/10/18/two-types-of-correlation/) for the better application map you'd need to propagate an app-id of the calling component.
-First, having instrumetation key you can get app-id:
+As I mentioned before for the better application map, you'd need to propagate an app-id of the calling component.
+First, having instrumentation key you can get app-id:

 ``` bash
 curl  https://dc.services.visualstudio.com/api/profiles/074608ec-29c0-41f1-a7c6-54f30d520629/appId
 cbf775c7-b52e-4533-8673-bd6fbd7ab04a
 ```

-Than you can send app-id as a `Request-Context` header:
+Then you can send app-id as a `Request-Context` header:

 ``` bash
 curl